LoZioo/CloudProject-Cloud/README.md

 	```
 3. Edit `config.sh` and configure it to match your infrastructure.
 4. Generate your Ansible's `hosts.ini` by running `compile-ansible-hosts.sh`.
+5. Generate a new ed25519 keypair under the `setup_kube` folder by running `generate-kube-keypair.sh`.
-5. Open a new shell and run the command `garr-0` to create the needed ssh tunnel (just leave the shell in the background).
+6. Open a new shell and run the command `garr-0` to create the needed ssh tunnel (just leave the shell in the background).
-6. Run every Ansible playbook under [playbooks](playbooks) by running `playbook-run-all.sh`.
+7. Run every Ansible playbook under `playbooks` by running `playbook-run-all.sh`.
-7. To build the Docker images, refer to the [CloudProject-Edge](https://github.com/LoZioo/CloudProject-Edge) repository.
+8. To build the Docker images, refer to the [CloudProject-Edge](https://github.com/LoZioo/CloudProject-Edge) repository.

 ## Manually compile and test the Typescript code
 1. `cd` into the services folder and then in the interested image folder: you will find the Typescript source code under the `src` folder.